ShahzainAhmed/PossibleCombinations/README.md

 ### append() method in python adds a single item to the existing list.
 It doesn't return a new list of items but will modify the original list by adding the item to the end of the list.

 ## Program Explanation:
+- User must enter the first, second and third number.